uk-national-parking-platform/uk-national-parking-platform.github.io/StandardLocations.md

 ## Send us your Location Codes!
 We will add any location codes to our list and allocate a 6 digit equivalent when requested by any Operator or Service Provider.
 Where possible we will use the same or similar code by adding a prefix (e.g. where a current code is 54321 we may allocate 854321).
 Where a conflict exists with an existing 6 digit number we will notify the Operator or Service Provider concerned and issue a new number.

+## Request new Location Codes
+Email us at npp@parkingmatters.com if you would like to create new Standard Location Codes.
+Please provide us with the number of codes you need, the names of the parking areas and whether they are on or off street.

 ## Download the latest Location Code List
 This lists all 6 digit location codes notified to the NPP Pilot.
 It also lists locations that are currently 4 or 5 digit locations where the Operator or Service Provider has requested that we reserve a 6 digit number.